 What is the Jesus Prayer?

-The Jesus Prayer, also called the Prayer of the Heart or the Prayer of a Single Thought, is a short, simple prayer used in Orthodox Christianity.
-In this prayer, we confess our faith in Christ and ask for His mercy.
+The Jesus Prayer, also called the Prayer of the Heart or the Prayer of a Single Thought, is a short, simple prayer.
+In it, we confess our faith in Christ and ask for His mercy.
 The wording of the prayer may vary.
 But it’s most commonly used form is: “Lord Jesus Christ, Son of God, have mercy on me.”

 Since the prayer is said repeatedly, many Orthodox will use prayer ropes to aid them in praying the Jesus Prayer.
-Some Orthodox may make the sign of the cross every time they recite the prayer.
-There are also those Orthodox who perform prostrations or metanias.
+Some may make the sign of the cross every time they recite the prayer.
+Still others perform prostrations or metanias.

-Many opponents of Eastern Orthodoxy mistakenly characterize the Jesus Prayer (because of its use in hesychasm) as a pagan practice, like far-Eastern meditation (Hinduism, Buddhism, or Sufism).
+Many opponents of Eastern Orthodoxy mistakenly characterize the Jesus Prayer (because of its use in hesychasm) as a pagan practice, like far-Eastern meditation (i.e Hinduism, Buddhism).
 While the Jesus Prayer may share certain characteristics with these other non-Christian practices, the Jesus Prayer is fundamentally different and unique in the way it expresses faith in God.

 Where does the Jesus Prayer come from?

 With regard to Scripture, we see the Jesus Prayer most clearly practiced by the Publican in Luke 18:10-14.
 The Pharisee exalted himself and thanked God he was not like other men.
 But the Publican stood far from the altar, refused to raise his eyes to heaven and hit his chest and cried, “God, be merciful to me a sinner”.
 We also see a form of this prayer when Peter called out, “Lord, save me” as he sank into the sea (Matthew 14:30).